 Pro Tip: I have found that darker shades of epoxy are less prone to staining or having their color effected over lighter colors like light grey.
 Light grey grout shows the dirt sitting on it much easier.
 For those with pets, a medium or dark grey epoxy grout is reccomended as it won’t show the yellow urine stains like a light grey would.

 Spectralock Pro Epoxy Grout by Laticrete is a professional grout suited to most types of tiles and has earned a solid reputation from professional tile setters and DIY enthusiasts.

-This epoxy grout comes in a myriad of colors, is crack and stain resistant and can be used in most situations – including inside swimming pools.
+This epoxy grout comes in a myriad of colors just like regular grout, is crack and stain resistant and can be used in most situations – including inside swimming pools.

-Like all epoxy grouts, it is more expensive in comparison to regular cement grouts however the benefits that come with it’s use are great.
+Like all epoxy grouts, it is more expensive in comparison to regular cement grout however the benefits that come with it’s use are great.